-- The U-Boot recipe resides in the recipes-bsp folder and integrates a Freescale uboot-imx.git from the source downloaded from the Freecale git server. - Certain i.MX boards use different U-Boot versions. - Freescale release L3.14.28_1.0.0 for the i.MX 6 devices uses an updated v2014.04 Freescale version.
-This version has not been updated for other i.MX Freescale hardware. - The Freescale Yocto Project Community BSP uses u-boot-fslc from the mainline, but this is only supported by the community kernel and might not work for the L3.14.28 kernel. - Freescale release L3.14.28 1.0.0 requires the Freescale v2014.04 U-Boot release. - The Freescale Yocto Project Community BSP updates U-Boot versions frequently, so the information above might change as new U-Boot versions are integrated to meta-fsl-arm layers and updates from Freescale u-bootimx releases are integrated into the mainline. - · Graphics recipes - Graphics recipes reside in recipes-graphics. - Graphics recipes integrate the Freescale graphics package release.
-For the i.MX 6 boards, the imx-gpu-viv recipes package the graphic components for each backend X11, frame buffer (fb), Direct Frame Buffer (directfb), Wayland backend, and Weston compositor (weston). - Xorg-driver integrates our xserver-xorg. - For i.MX 5, the amd-gpu-bin provides packages for X11 and frame buffer backends. - Graphics and other kernel versions can be selected using the imx-gpu-viv-kernel package which loads the appropriate GPU drivers for the imx-gpu-viv package. - i.MX package recipes imx-lib, imx-test, and firmware-imx reside in recipes-bsp and pull from the Freescale mirror to build and package into image recipes.
+- The U-Boot recipe resides in the recipes-bsp folder and integrates a Freescale uboot-imx.git from the source downloaded from the Freescale git server. - Certain i.MX boards use different U-Boot versions. - Freescale release L4.1.15_1.0.0_ga for the i.MX 6 devices uses an updated v2015.04 Freescale U-Boot version.
+This version has not been updated for other i.MX Freescale hardware. - The Freescale Yocto Project Community BSP uses u-boot-fslc from the mainline, but this is only supported by the U-Boot community and is not supported with the L4.1.15 kernel. - The Freescale Yocto Project Community BSP updates U-Boot versions frequently, so the information above might change as new U-Boot versions are integrated to meta-fsl-arm layers and updates from Freescale u-bootimx releases are integrated into the mainline. - · Graphics recipes - Graphics recipes reside in recipes-graphics folder. - Graphics recipes integrate the Freescale graphics package release.
+For the i.MX 6 boards that have a GPU, the imx-gpu-viv recipes package the graphic components for each DISTRO X11, frame buffer (FB), Xwayland, Wayland backend, and Weston compositor (Weston). - Xorg-driver integrates the xserver-xorg. - i.MX package recipes imx-lib, imx-test, and firmware-imx reside in recipes-bsp and pull from the Freescale mirror to build and package into image recipes.

-- Multimedia recipes - Multimedia recipes reside in recipes-multimedia. - Recipes include libfslcodec, libfslparser, libvpuwrap, and gstreamer that pull from the Freescale mirror to build and package into image recipes. - Some recipes are provided for codecs that are restricted.
+- Multimedia recipes - Multimedia recipes reside in recipes-multimedia. - Recipes include imx-codec, imx-parser, libvpuwrap, and gstreamer that pull from the Freescale mirror to build and package into image recipes. - Some recipes are provided for codecs that are restricted.
 Packages for these are not on the Freescale mirror.
 These packages are available separately.
 Contact your Freescale Marketing representative to acquire these. - Core recipes

 Some recipes for rules, such as udev, provide updated i.MX rules to be deployed in the system.
-These recipes are usually updates of policy recipes and are used for customization only.
+These recipes are usually updates of policy and are used for customization only.
 Releases only provide updates if needed.

-· Demo recipes
+Demo recipes

-Demonstration recipes reside in the meta-fsl-demos directory.
+Demonstration recipes reside in the meta-sdk directory.
 This layer contains image recipes and recipes for customization, such as touch calibration, or recipes for demonstration applications.